Asmaa6777/Audio-Player/README.md

 Gradient background with a space-themed color palette 🌌

-Each player has:
+Each player includes:

 Load / Play / Stop / Loop / Mute / Skip buttons

-A waveform preview
+Waveform preview

 Volume and position sliders

 A–B marker controls

-Mixer control: central panel (to be added) lets you fade between Player 1 and Player 2
+Central mixer control panel (to be added) for fading between Player 1 and Player 2.

 🧠 How It Works

-JUCE Audio Engine
+🎧 JUCE Audio Engine

 Uses AudioTransportSource for each player.

 Handles real-time playback, looping, and position tracking.

-Mixing Logic
+🎚️ Mixing Logic

 Two AudioSourceChannelInfo streams combined in the mixer.

-Each player’s volume determines its contribution to the final buffer.
+Each player’s volume determines its contribution to the final output buffer.

-Slicing System
+✂️ Slicing System

 Uses user-defined markers (A & B) to define loop segments.

-Optional future extension: export slice to new file.
+Future versions will support exporting slices as new audio files.

 🛠️ Build Instructions
 Prerequisites